IDAES/idaes-pse/docs/commands/get_examples.rst

 .. option:: -d,--dir TEXT

 Select the installation target directory.
+See :ref:`get-examples-usage` for several examples of this option.

 .. _idaes-get-examples-no-install: